NannyML/nannyml/docs/examples/california_housing.rst

 Binary Classification: California Housing Dataset
 =================================================

-This document outlines a typical workflow for estimating performance of a model without access to ground truth, detecting performance issues and identifying potential root causes for these issues.
-Below, one can find an example use of NannyML on the modified California Housing Prices dataset.
+This example outlines a typical workflow for estimating performance of a model without access to ground truth, detecting performance issues and identifying potential root causes for these issues.
+In this examples, we are using NannyML on the modified California Housing Prices dataset.

-See what modifications were made to the data to make it suitable for the use case :ref:`here<dataset-california>`.
+You can see what modifications were made to the data to make it suitable for the use case in :ref:`California Housing Dataset<dataset-california>`.

 Load and prepare data
 =====================

-Let's load the dataset from NannyML datasets:
+Let's load the dataset from NannyML's included datasets.

 .. code:: python